budingerbc/GummiBearKingdom/README.md

 ##### Future functionality desired

 - User reviews in the product details page
+- Clicking on a product's image to see additional information such as
+  * price
+  * servings
+  * calories
+- Allowing users to upload their own pictures
+- Edit pictures when editing products
+- A cart system for ordering products with a subtotal
 ### _How to use_ ###

 1. Download project from GitHub: https://github.com/budingerbc/GummiBearKingdom